 1) Not having a newsworthy angle

-A common mistake that companies make when creating a press release is thinking that news that is valuable to them is also beneficial to their audience or journalist they are targeting.
+A common mistake that companies make when creating a press release is thinking that news that is valuable to them is also beneficial to the audience or journalist they are targeting.
 However, that is not always the case, and you need to make sure your story angles are newsworthy.
-If they aren’t, journalists are very unlikely to cover the story, and you may damage their reputation because media professionals are more likely to ignore your future press releases as well.
+If they aren’t, journalists are very unlikely to cover the story, and you may actually damage their reputation.
+This is because media professionals are more likely to ignore your future press releases as well.

 2) Not using proper writing style & format